Insurance Broker Course in St John’s

 Business Law 80

 Writing for Comprehension 40

 Total Hours: 760

 Insurance Brokers are employed by Insurance Brokerage firms or may work in partnerships or hold sole proprietorship.

 The industries that are expected to experience the largest employment increases over the forecast period include:

 1. Graduates may be required to get a Certificate of Conduct for licensing.

 2. At the time of application through Service NL for licensing, if you have been convicted of a criminal offence within the last five years or you have any outstanding charges, you may be denied a license.

-An overall 70% grade, in all other modules must be obtained in order to graduate and receive a diploma.
+An overall 70% grade in all other modules must be obtained to graduate and receive a diploma.